What Everyone Gets Wrong About Ticks

 Myth: All ticks carry Lyme disease

-Fact: In Canada, blacklegged ticks (also known as deer ticks, according to Health Canada) are thought to be the only ones that have the bacteria that cause Lyme, and not all of them are carriers.
+Fact: In Canada, blacklegged ticks (also called deer ticks) and western blacklegged ticks (found in British Columbia) are thought to be the only ones that have the bacteria that cause Lyme, and not all of them are carriers.

 Myth: As soon as a carrier bites you, you’ve got Lyme disease